badgernested/godot-screenreader/docs/1.0/installation.md

 ### Set Up the Inputs

 godot-screenreader uses unique input names to distinguish itself from normal UI control.
-You must add the following inputs to your game so that the godot-screenreader can use them properly.
+You may override these controls with the following Inputs:

 In Project Settings -> Input Map, add the following inputs: